moneshamurdeshwar/High-Fidelity-ski-simulation/README.md

 # High-Fidelity-Ski-Simulation
 Our high-fidelity skiing simulation runs on the HTC Vive and can be used with either a Vive controller or an HTC Vive Tracker.
-During runtime, it is also possible to dynamically switch which input source you wish to use by following the directions indicated below.
+During runtime, it is also possible to dynamically switch which input source you wish to use by following the checkbox instructions as indicated below.
+This project was developed in Unity 2019.2.1f1.

 ## Instructions for Use with Controller(s)
 1. Click on "Camera Rig" in the hierarchy, find the Movement script in the Inspector, and uncheck "Using Tracker."